mogsie/minty/README.md

-# Minty - Type-Safe HTML Generation for Go
+# Minty

-Minty is an ultra-concise, type-safe HTML generation library for Go web applications.
-It provides a fluent API for creating HTML elements without traditional templates, offering compile-time safety and excellent IDE support.
+**Minty is an ultra-concise, type-safe HTML generation library for Go web applications.
+It provides a fluent API for creating HTML elements without traditional templates, offering compile-time safety and excellent IDE support.**

+## STATUS: PRELIMINAR, VERY BETA

+## DOCS: Completely out of sync, will be updating soon

 ## Features